therealdaud/WanderWise/README.md

 **This is a front-end demo running on mock data.**

-The app is fully functional in terms of UI, logic, and budget filtering — but the flight and hotel results you see are **simulated**, not pulled from a live travel API.
+The app is fully functional in terms of UI, logic, and budget filtering, but the flight and hotel results you see are **simulated**, not pulled from a live travel API.

 ### Why?